energy-code/academic/content/post/WFH_family/index.md

 ## Community

 Let's be blunt; kids are a lot of work.
 Connecting with other families to share tips and workspaces, decompress, or just to see other people is highly encouraged.
 You are not in this alone.
-There are many other parent communities on every social platform: join a couple.
+There are many parent communities on every social platform: join a couple.
 Talk to your neighbors.
 Make new friends.
 If you start to feel trapped in the house with them your mental wellbeing can suffer.

 ## Kids Wellbeing